asengupta/avishek.net/_posts/2021-08-07-statistics-from-linear-algebra.md

 - Pearson's Correlation Coefficient as the Cosine of Angle between Two Vectors
 - Coefficient of Projection as the Linear Regression Coefficient

-## Model Vector and Error Space

-We will introduce some terms and intuition to aid the discussions on the above statistical concepts.

 ## Mean as the Projection Coefficient onto the Model Vector
 Assume $$n$$ scalar observations which form a vector $$x\in\mathbb{R}^n$$.
 Then the mean of this set of observations is the projection of $$x$$ onto the All-Ones Vector given by $$\nu_1\in\mathbb{R}^n$$.
 We will refer to $$\nu_1$$ as the **Model Vector**, going forward.